 The freshness of the anise-like basil and coriander gives the whole dish a lift.
 Truly simple, yet delicate and almost hearty.
 We love healthy couscous recipes, and their simplicity means they can be whipped up on a whim!

 What Are Blistered Tomatoes?

-Blistered tomatoes are essentially cooked tomatoes.
-When heat is applied to tomatoes, the skin breaks and the juices start to flow out.
+Blistered tomatoes are cooked tomatoes.
+When heat is applied to tomatoes, the skin breaks and the juices flow.
 You’ll also find that the skin begins to look a little wrinkled.

 Why Do We Cook Tomatoes?